 This is correct.
 The preposition for is followed by the noun “dog.”

 This is not correct.
-The preposition for is followed by a verb “walked.”
+The preposition for is followed by the verb “walked.”
 A verb can never be the object of a preposition.

 Because prepositions must be followed by a noun and have an object, they should rarely be placed at the end of a sentence.
 For example, it’s generally not correct to say: